GLOBAL MARKETS-Asia stocks pull ahead on U.S. stimulus, oil rebound

 Still, it may take European Union countries until the summer if not longer to agree on how to finance aid to help economies recover from the pandemic as major disagreements persist, a bloc official said on Wednesday.

-Brent oil LCOc1 extended gains on Thursday to rise more than 3% to $21.09 a barrel on the prospects for further production cuts to reduce the glut in the oil market, sending the S&P 500 energy index .SPNY up 3.6%.
+Brent oil LCOc1 extended gains on Thursday to surge 9.7% to $22.35 a barrel on the prospects for further production cuts to reduce the glut in the oil market.

-U.S. crude CLc1 was up 3.3% at $14.22.
+U.S. crude CLc1 jumped 12% to $15.50.
 U.S. crude futures fell deep into negative territory on Monday as the market grappled with a supply glut and cratering demand.

 In currencies, the dollar was barely changed against the Japanese yen JPY= at 107.72.
-It was slightly firm against the risk sensitive currencies of Australia AUD=D3 and New Zealand NZD=D3 at $0.6310 and $0.5941 respectively.
+It fell against the risk sensitive currencies of Australia AUD=D3 and New Zealand NZD=D3 to $0.6340 and $0.5974, respectively.

 Global assetshttp://tmsnrt.rs/2jvdmXl